Welcome English Visitors!

 While institutional bilingualism is an entrenched right in New Brunswick, along with the constitutionally guaranteed equality of both linguistic communities, the SANB believes that Francophone institutions should be governed by and for Acadians.
 The public funds designated to this effect are not only the catalysts that enable equality between both official language communities, but they are more importantly a means to correct historical wrongs and foster equality in all its forms.
 Linguistic duality, and more importantly institutional duality, are of the utmost importance in not only the preservation, but also the holistic development of the Acadian and Francophone community in New Brunswick.
 The future of the Acadian people lies not only in its ability to participate as equal partners within the province, but more importantly in its ability to insure the sustainability of its rural and urban areas, its coastlines, and its woodland areas.

-A prosperous and modern Acadie must be home to a vibrant economy, where new-commers of all backgrounds are welcomed with open arms, and where equality and diversity are truly celebrated.
-In this modern Acadie, pay equity is normal and our youth have limitless opportunity.
-This Acadie that are building must be a model of tolerance, where the historic and present contributions of the Acadian community are seen as things worth celebrating.
+A prosperous and modern Acadie must be home to a vibrant economy, where newcomers of all backgrounds are welcomed with open arms, and where equality and diversity are truly celebrated.
+In this modern Acadie, pay equity is normal and our youth have limitless opportunities.
+This Acadie that we are building must be a model of tolerance, where the historic and present contributions of the Acadian community are seen as things worth celebrating.

 With some 25,000 plus members, the SANB officially represents the province’s Acadian community within Atlantic Canada as a member of the Société nationale de l'Acadie (SNA) and nationally at the Fédération des communautés francophones et acadienne du Canada (FCFA du Canada).
-The work accomplished at those tables enable and foster collaboration within the country’s francophone communities, Ad mare usque ad mare.
+The work accomplished at those tables enables and fosters collaboration within the country’s francophone communities, A mari usque ad mare.